manaswinidas/gitbook-plugin-build/docs/getStarted.md

 * Add **GPB** configuration to `(book.json).pluginsConfig.build` object, or leave it empty to use default configuration.
 * Default configuration is located [here at the bottom](https://plugins.gitbook.com/plugin/build).
 * Install gitbook plugins by running `gitbook install`.
-* To se which formats pandoc provides check `man pandoc`.
+* To see which formats pandoc provides check `man pandoc`.

 ## Usage